Performance Guide#

 gst-launch-1.0 filesrc location=${VIDEO_FILE} ! parsebin ! vah264dec ! "video/x-raw(memory:VAMemory)" ! gvadetect model=${MODEL_FILE} device=NPU pre-process-backend=va ! queue ! gvafpscounter ! fakesink

-When using discrete GPUs it is recommended to set
+When using discrete GPUs, it is recommended to set pre-process-backend=va-surface-sharing

-operation between video decoder and AI inference engine.
+to enforce zero-copy operation between video decoder and AI inference engine.
+Note that

-option compiles the image scaling layer into the
+The va-surface-sharing option compiles the image scaling layer into the AI model, consuming

 gst-launch-1.0 filesrc location=${VIDEO_FILE} ! parsebin ! vah264dec ! "video/x-raw(memory:VAMemory)" ! gvadetect model=${MODEL_FILE} device=GPU pre-process-backend=va-surface-sharing ! queue ! gvafpscounter ! fakesink

-While GPU device is preferred for hardware-accelerated media decoding, it is also possible to decode video streams using CPU device.
-The following table lists commands lines recommended pipelines for various combinations of media decode and AI inference devices.
+While GPU is preferred for hardware-accelerated media decoding, CPU may also be used to decode video streams.
+The following table lists command lines with recommended pipelines for various combinations of media decode and AI inference devices.

 Media Decode device |